Develop and Sustain a Welcoming, Equitable, and Inclusive Community

 Provide DEI training for all Marquette staff and faculty

-Continue an ongoing commitment to inclusive programming through the annual Symposium on Diversity, Equity and Social Justice, the Marquette Forum, the Ralph Metcalfe Lecture Series, co-curricular and academic diversity-related forums, faculty-initiated presentations and workshops, and other campus-wide events and activities.
+Continue an ongoing commitment to inclusive programming through the annual Symposium on Diversity, Inclusion and Social Justice, the Marquette Forum, the Ralph Metcalfe Lecture Series, co-curricular and academic diversity-related forums, faculty-initiated presentations and workshops, and other campus-wide events and activities.

 Incentivize inclusive innovation by integrating DEI in large scale projects and internal funding opportunities